YosaiProject/yosai/doc/sessionmanagement.rst

 ----------------------------------
 The risk of compromising a Session increases as time passes.
-To address time-driven risks, Yosai defines temporal properties in a Session -- idle time and maximum allowable time to live (TTL) -- that enable "timing out".
+To address time-driven risks, Yosai defines temporal properties in a Session -- idle time and maximum allowable time to live (TTL) -- that enable "timing out" of Sessions.

+When a Session "times out", it is considered **expired**.
+When a Session is **expired**, it can no longer be used in Yosai, and therefore is no longer at risk of being hijacked.

-These properties are configured in the Yosai settings YAML file.
+The timeout thresholds are configured in the Yosai settings YAML file.
 Should you find their default settings unacceptable, you can easily change them.
 The default settings are somewhat aggressive so as to minimize the risks that defaults may present and to encourage developers to take ownership of session time-out